After committing myself to walking

 We were soon at the descent for Durdle Door.
 It was a lot closer to Lulworth than I realised, and I wished we had taken the time to do this walk more in the past.
 The loose stones on the ground did make the walking slightly treacherous on the steep decline, and I was thinking it was almost safer to walk uphill than down at one point.
 Logic told me that on the day I would be walking from Durdle Door towards Lulworth rather than the direction we were currently taking, and I could see where I thought the walking path may take us, although I’m not 100% sure what will happen on the day until we get there.

 Since we last visited Durdle Door the steps down have eroded quite a lot and we had to be very careful walking down, thankfully this won’t be part of my trek.
 We were treated to an almost empty cove area which was lovely as Lola had a good run and we were watching the waves crash over the rocks.

-Making our way back up was quite tough on my legs, my calves were burning, and I found my feet walking on a slant as I was trying to stay straight with the ground.
+Making our way back up the Jurassic Coast path was quite tough on my legs, my calves were burning, and I found my feet walking on a slant as I was trying to stay straight with the ground.
 This taught me that I am going to need to invest in walking boots with ankle support very soon so I can wear them in before the big day.

 As we reached the car again, we discovered that the walk between Lulworth and Durdle Door and back again had taken us just over an hour, we had walked 6,000 steps and just over 70 inclines according to our Fitbit watches.
 This is great but my legs and knees were sore at the end so I can tell I am going to have to increase my fitness a lot to be able to complete my 22 mile trek comfortably.